The follow degree courses are 3 years in duration and start in September 2018.

 This course meets the needs of the expanding cultural events and festivals industry.
 You will develop a solid understanding of the theory and practice of developing and managing cultural and arts-based events.
 You could work alongside leading organisations such as the British Arts Festivals Association, Festival Republic (the company behind Latitude, Reading and Leeds), The Spark Children’s Art Festival, and many more.

-Our Performing Arts courses require an IELTS 6.5 with 5.5 in each component.
+Our performance courses require an IELTS 6.5 overall with a minimum of 5.5 in each band, or equivalent.

 To check the entry criteria for your country, visit dmu.ac.uk/yourcountry or email us at email@example.com